Ivory Coast: Culture

+Media

+Music

 Each of the ethnic groups in the Ivory Coast has its own music genres, most showing strong vocal polyphony.
-Talking drums are common, especially among the Appolo, and polyrhythms, another African characteristic, are found throughout Ivory Coast and are especially common in the southwest.
+Talking drums are common, especially among the Appolo, and polyrhythms, another African characteristic, are found throughout Ivory Coast being especially common in the southwest.
 Popular music genres from Ivory Coast include zoblazo, zouglou, and Coupé-Décalé.
 A few Ivorian artists who have known international success are Magic Système, Alpha Blondy, Meiway, Dobet Gnahoré, Tiken Jah Fakoly, DJ Arafat, AfroB, Serge Beynaud and Christina Goh, of Ivorian descent.

 Sport

 The most popular sport is association football.
-The men's national football team has played in the World Cup three times, in Germany 2006, in South Africa 2010, and Brazil in 2014.
+The men's national football team has played in the World Cup three times, in Germany 2006, in South Africa 2010, and Brazil in 2014, and has won three times in the Africa Cup of Nations, most recently in the 2023 edition, when they were the host nation.
 Côte d'Ivoire has produced many well-known footballers like Didier Drogba and Yaya Touré.
 The women's football team played in the 2015 Women's World Cup in Canada.
 The country has been the host of several major African sporting events, with the most recent being the 2013 African Basketball Championship.
-In the past, the country hosted the 1984 African Cup of Nations, in which the Ivory Coast football team finished fifth, and the 1985 African Basketball Championship, where the national basketball team won the gold medal.
+In the past, the country hosted the 1984 African Cup of Nations, in which the Ivory Coast finished fifth, and the 1985 African Basketball Championship, where the national basketball team won the gold medal.

 400m metre runner Gabriel Tiacoh won the silver medal in the men's 400 metres at the 1984 Olympics.
 The country hosted the 8th edition of Jeux de la Francophonie in 2017.
 In the sport of athletics, well known participants include Marie-Josée Ta Lou and Murielle Ahouré.

 Rugby union is popular, and the national rugby union team qualified to play at the Rugby World Cup in South Africa in 1995.
-Ivory Coast has won two Africa Cups: one in 1992 and the other in 2015.
+Ivory Coast has won three African Cup of Nation titles: one in 1992, another one in 2015, and the third one in 2024.
 Ivory Coast is known for Taekwondo with well-known competitors such as Cheick Cissé, Ruth Gbagbi, and Firmin Zokou.